-With the exception of Mr. Sabine (who resigned as director and responsible officer of SIL on 24 May 2016) as founder of the whole group, none of the Responsible Officers and Licensed Representatives of the CF Business engaged in the Non-CF Business prior to the date of the SIL Disposal Agreement, and none of SIL's staff engaged in the CF Business.
-Throughout the Track Record Period and up to the date of SIL Disposal Agreement, no staff have served both the CF Business and the Non-CF Business.
+With the exception of Mr. Sabine (who resigned as director and responsible officer of SIL on 24 May 2016) as founder of the whole group, none of the Responsible Officers and Licensed Representatives of the CF Business engaged in the Non-CF Business, and none of SIL's staff engaged in the CF Business.
+Throughout the Track Record Period and up to the Latest Practicable Date, no staff have served both the CF Business and the Non-CF Business.